Paraxylene-Orthoxylene Prices, markets & analysis

 Paraxylene-Orthoxylene: Market overview

-Contract pricing for US PX will follow the trends in Asian PX spot prices, while US OX will follow US spot prices for mixed xylenes (MX).
-Demand for PX is expected to be slow because the downstream polyethylene terephthalate (PET) market is in its off season.
-Demand for OX is expected to be steady on the back of a stable downstream PA market.
+Contract pricing for US PX will follow trends in Asian PX spot prices, while US OX will follow spot prices for US mixed xylenes (MX).
+Demand for PX will strengthen as BP’s purified terephthalic acid (PTA) unit is back at full capacity.
+Demand for OX remains steady on the back of a stable downstream PA market.

 News & analysis